SahilChharra/Artificial-Intelligence-Practical-Code/README.md

 6. Write a program to implement K nearest neighbor algorithm.
 Randomly generate a data of 20 points having x and y values.
 Also assign positive values when x or y component is below 26 and negative values to all other input data.
 Perform classification by using value of K=1,2,3,4,5.

-7.Write a program to implement Naive Bayes for Data with Nominal Attributes
+7. Write a program to implement Naive Bayes for Data with Nominal Attributes

+8. Write a program to implement perceptron learning algorithm for two input AND, OR, NAND and NOR gate classification.
+Initialize weights randomly in 1 to 10.
+Use similar initial weights for learning all the GATE classifications.
+Display number of iterations required in each case.